 Explorers!
 What a descriptive word for our group of three- and four-year-olds.
 Full of adventure, a desire to investigate and explore their world, the children enjoy a day filled with activities and learning.

 As friends arrive, they are greeted by name and welcomed to make a choice from many developmentally appropriate activities going on throughout the room.
 The centers are always evolving and changing with the interests of the children.
 The art area (scissors, tape, glue, markers, crayons, etc.), manipulatives (pegs, puzzles, lacing animals, pattern shapes), block center (wooden blocks of all shapes and sizes, cardboard bricks, and large rubber-like legos), dramatic play area (kitchen, refrigerator with foods to sort, dress-up clothing, and accessories), the quiet areas (the loft, library, cube), science (magnifying glasses, magnets, items from nature like pinecones, shells, leaves, etc.) are all options for the children based on their interests and abilities.

 Our evolving curriculum frequently develops from the interests of the children.
-Creative arts, science, beginning reading, and math skills are interwoven to help each child make sense of the new concepts they are learning.
-If the children are learning about sea life, you may see a child-made fish designed from recycled water bottles and tissue paper hanging from the ceiling, or if they are learning about the body, you may notice a labeled human-size skeleton made of paper towel tubes.
+Creative arts, science, social studies, beginning language and literature, and math skills are interwoven in play and center time to help each child make sense of the new concepts they are learning.
+Their room often becomes a thematic world created by the children as they learn; you might see rockets, sea creatures, solar systems, houses from around the world, or even dinosaurs.